dcasbeer/my-academic-website/content/publication/du-uav-2021/index.md

   until the collision with probabilistic geo-fence is avoided at any time within the time horizon.
 At last, we validate the effectiveness of our method via numerical simulations.
-publication: '*IEEE Transactions on Intelligent Transportation Systems*'
+publication: '*IEEE Transactions on Intelligent Transportation Systems* (Accepted, January 2021)'
 ---